 Okay not those jeans, but you know what I mean, genetic.
 Long story short, yes it is.
 Longer version, think about people that you know that have clear skin, yet they don't do anything to maintain that skin, they don't have a skincare routine, they don't eat properly, they don't work out.
 I bet you can think of at least one person, but yet their skin is flawless.
 While you're over here drinking celery juice, running the 5k, and not consuming any sugar.

 I put two and two together, I guess I put that acne was genetic together when I started dating my husband because he can eat literally anything he wants, and his skin is really clear.
 He has probably had one zit the whole time we've been together.
 And then I started thinking about his family, and his family is that same way they all eat whatever they want, do whatever they want, and their skin is completely clear.
 None of them really have ever dealt with acne.

-Another thing, I recently went on a road trip and my mother-in-law was in the bathroom, and I was in the bathroom too, but I had just walked out of the stall and she was standing in front of the sink, and she was washing her face with the hand soap and she was like, "It's an exfoliant."
+Another thing, I recently went on a road trip and Me and my mother-in-law was in the bathroom, but I had just walked out of the stall and she was standing in front of the sink, and she was washing her face with the hand soap and she was like, "It's an exfoliant."

 And I was like, "Oh my days.
 I could never do that.
 I'm breaking out literally just looking at you."
 So, genetics man I swear.

 Have you ever noticed that some people never get a single pimple their entire lives?
 Okay maybe one or two whiteheads randomly, but still!
 They can have the worst skincare routine, diet, and never work out but somehow their skin is magically clear- while I'm over here chugging down a celery juice each morning, running a 5k, practicing yoga, and still suffering consistently with acne!
 But yet there's STILL this terribly misunderstood stigma that people who suffer from acne are unkempt or need a cleaner diet- what's up with that?